 Staff we spoke with told us that patients could complete an online survey that provided verified feedback for healthcare specialists.
 This included the overall experience, wait time and cleanliness.
-We saw that a patient suggestion box was situated in the reception area.
+We saw that a QR code was displayed in patient areas to allow patients to provide feedback.
 The clinic recorded all comments posted and made changes where possible.
 We were told that feedback was mostly positive.